jonlpersson/ed-latimore/site/_drafts/8-benefits-of-using-mastic-gum-and-mastic-gum-extracts.md

 Of particular note, mastic gum has demonstrated strong anti-inflammatory properties.
 The mechanism of this alleviation may be interesting to people struggling with systemic inflammation, as a four-week course of mastic gum resulted in a significant decrease of the inflammatory blood markers IL-6 and C-reactive protein.

-### Mastic gum decreases the risk of cardiovascular disease and improves metabolic health
+### Mastic gum decreases the risk of cardiovascular disease and improves metabolic health.

 Consuming 5g of mastic gum daily has been shown to reduce serum total cholesterol levels, low-density lipoprotein (LDL) - known as bad cholesterol, and the total cholesterol/high-density lipoprotein (HDL) ratio.